miramirezch/2DPointCloudIndexing/README.md

 # 2DPointCloudIndexing

 ## Why 2D Point Cloud Indexing?
-TODO

-## Applications
-TODO
+In recent years there has been a significant increase in the size of multimedia databases, and new databases of large size are created continuously.
+It is, therefore, of utmost importance the design of indexes and algorithms allowing efficient similarity queries.

+A large number of multimedia objects can be represented as a point cloud:
+* Images
+* Audio
+* Information of geographic systems
+* Points and polygons in CAD systems
+* Time series

+We propose data structures based on two solution schemes: indexes for point clouds based on inverted indexes and based on metric indexes.

 ## Current Indexes
-* RTree for PointClouds
+* R*-Tree for PointClouds
 * Inverted Grid Index for PointClouds
-* Inverted Grid Index for PointClouds in Apache Spark (Pyspark - Spark SQL)
+* Inverted Grid Index for PointClouds - Apache Spark (Pyspark - Spark SQL)
 * ShazamHash: PointCloud index based on the paper: An Industrial-Strength Audio Search Algorithm - Wang 2003
 * Vantage Point Tree for PointClouds
-* Inverted Grid Index + Rtree for PointClouds
+* Inverted Grid Index + R*-Tree for PointClouds
 * Inverted Grid Index + Vantage Point Tree for PointClouds
 * Succinct Inverted Grid Index for PointClouds
 * Succinct Sarray + Vantage Point Tree for PointClouds